 Audio alternative questions are relevant to the conventions of language test, while visual alternative questions are relevant to the reading and numeracy tests.

-Where a student requires alternative questions in these categories, and has been identified as such by the school, the platform will automatically substitute that question, when required.
+Where a student requires alternative questions in these categories, and has been identified as such by the school, the platform will automatically substitute every question, when required.
 As with all adjustments, a student may have access to more than one adjustment in any one test, and adjustments may be different for different tests for a given student.
 For example, a student requiring visual adjustment questions may also use the platform zoom tool and/or assistive technology adjustments.

 Schools will work with parents and students to identify, on a case-by-case basis, reasonable adjustments required for individual students with disability to access NAPLAN Online.